 An individuals age is not the sole determining factor for the level of staff they have.
 God can use anyone he wants to proclaim his Glory.
 On the other hand, staff should not be drastically under or overqualified for the position of leadership they have.
 Camp tries to give differing amounts of stewardship in direct correlation with the individual staff members maturity.
 Also, we have a few older staff to provide on the job training and mentoring for the others, so that they can be competent in the level of leadership they have been given.

-4W shepherds are typically better at counseling Campers than 2W shepherds because of the age and experience, and maturity difference.
+4W Counselors are typically better at counseling campers than 2W Counselors because of the age and experience, and maturity difference.
 So during Teen Camp 2Ws will not be on staff.
 During Junior Camp, 4Ws and 2Ws are essentially equal besides that 4Ws will be given more leadership and responsibility.

-Priority in staff positions goes to Shepherds.
-The problems that shepherds often not qualified to be, Speakers, nurses, senior counselors, and cooks and or we don't have enough of them to fill all of the staff positions.
-That is where the Wisemen come in.
-They bring gifts of numbers and or skills that can't be meet by our Shepherds.
-Shepherds will receive 1st priority on staff assignments.
+Priority in staff positions goes to Counselors.
+Often Counselors are not qualified to be, Speakers, nurses, senior counselors, and cooks and or we don't have enough of them to fill all of the staff positions.
+That is where the Servant Leaders come in.
+They function as speakers, cooks, nurses and craft instructors.
+Counselors receive 1st priority on staff assignments.
 Because they are in a discipleship program.
-Wisemen fill in the gaps for staff assignments and support the shepherds in ministering to campers.
+Servant Leaders fill in the gaps for staff assignments and support the Counselors in ministering to campers.
 No matter where you fit in, you need to understand that all staff are "In authority, while under authority."

 How Camp Living Water disciples its Summer Staff